-Central Plaza on Dame Street is a vibrant new development where Dublin’s north and south city centres merge.
+On the site of the former Central Bank, Central Plaza will be vibrant new development where Dublin city’s north and south merge.

 A two-tier town square, creates a new city centre destination and involves the extension and refurbishment of a number of significant structures in Dublin’s city centre.
 These buildings include the old Central Bank and the adjoining properties 6-8 College Green, 9 College Green, and both the Annex and Commercial buildings on Dame Street.